-On May 4th at 8 p.m.
-Holland turns silent for two minutes.
+On May 4th at 8 p.m. the Netherlands turns silent for two minutes.
 In respect of those who paid with their lives for our freedom.
-People pull over their cars on the freeways, sit in front of their television, and even airplanes stop moving at Amsterdam Schiphol airport.
+People pull over their cars on the freeways, sit in front of their television, and even airplanes stop moving at Schiphol Amsterdam airport.

-If you happen to be in Amsterdam on May 4th, then we highly recommend attending this ceremony in person.
+If you happen to be in the city on May 4th, we highly recommend attending this ceremony in person.
 It's something you won't forget.
-It's free of charge, and no ticket is needed.
+It's free of charge.
 However, many people come to Dam square, so please get there early.

 Also, don't take any large bags with you.
 You might not be allowed in.
 And please allow time for security.